 So, how does your average one-time donation compare to this statistic?

 The first step to achieving success with recurring giving is to add donation intervals to your donation form.
 This will help church members see that you’re open to accepting weekly or monthly donations.
 With automatic deductions at regular intervals, these options are often desirable for your churchgoers as well.
-Plus, Donorbox lets your recurring donors login to their own donor accounts and upgrade, cancel, pause, and resume their recurring plans.
+Plus, Donorbox lets your recurring donors log into their donor accounts and upgrade, cancel, pause, and resume their recurring plans.

 The second and most important step is to make it easy for church members to access your recurring donation form.
 You should leverage QR codes and text-to-give that will take your potential donors to your online recurring donation form easily and quickly.